 CPU Pinning

-For latency-sensitive workloads, you want VMs to use specific CPU cores without being migrated by the scheduler:
+For latency-sensitive workloads, you want VMs nailed to specific host cores so the scheduler stops shuffling them around:

 <vcpu placement='static'>4</vcpu>